k1kolev/info/features/ui-ux-features/side-panel.md

 The multipurpose essence of the Side Panel offers you a selection between multiple features, related data objects and tables, view modes, widgets, and settings.

+Extensive functionality is one of the greatest assets that can power your organization through its process and data management.
+Utilizing a platform that offers unlimited functionality allows companies to handle their vast business processes and various categories of data efficiently and confidently.